laminas/laminas-validator/docs/book/v3/migration/v2-to-v3.md

 - The constructor now only accepts an associative array of [documented options](../validators/hostname.md).

+### `Laminas\Validator\Iban`

+The following methods have been removed:

+- `getCountryCode`
+- `setCountryCode`
+- `allowNonSepa`
+- `setAllowNonSepa`

+Behaviour changes:

+- The constructor now only accepts an associative array of [documented options](../validators/iban.md).

+### `Laminas\Validator\Identical`

+The following methods have been removed:

+- `getToken`
+- `setToken`
+- `getStrict`
+- `setStrict`
+- `getLiteral`
+- `setLiteral`

+Behaviour changes:

+- The constructor now only accepts an associative array of [documented options](../validators/identical.md).

+### `Laminas\Validator\InArray`

+The following methods have been removed:

+- `getHaystack`
+- `setHaystack`
+- `getStrict`
+- `setStrict`
+- `getRecursive`
+- `setRecursive`

+Behaviour changes:

+- The constructor now only accepts an associative array of [documented options](../validators/in-array.md).

+### `Laminas\Validator\Ip`

+Behaviour changes:

+- The constructor now only accepts an associative array of [documented options](../validators/ip.md).

+### `Laminas\Validator\Isbn`

+The following methods have been removed:

+- `setSeparator`
+- `getSeparator`
+- `setType`
+- `getType`

+Behaviour changes:

+- The constructor now only accepts an associative array of [documented options](../validators/isbn.md).
+- The `separator` option has been removed.
+Instead of requiring users to provide the expected separator, all valid separators are now stripped from the input prior to validation.
+With the default option for auto-detection of ISBN-10 and ISBN-13 formats, the validator is greatly simplified at the point of use.
+- Previously, the classes `Laminas\Validator\Isbn\Isbn10` and `Laminas\Validator\Isbn\Isbn13` were used to validate each format.
+The code in these classes is now inlined inside the validator so these classes have been removed.

 ### `Laminas\Validator\Regex`

 The following methods have been removed: